Relativistic dissipative fluids in the trace-fixed particle frame: Strongly hyperbolic quasi-linear first-order evolution equations: Evolution equations and main results

 Here, $\omega_{\mu\nu} := \Delta_{[\mu}{}^\alpha\Delta_{\nu]}{}^\beta\nabla_\alpha u_\beta$ denotes the vorticity and it is understood that $a^\mu$ is replaced by the right-hand side of Eq.~(\ref{Eq:udotBis}). \end{widetext}

-Equations~(\ref{Eq:ndot}--\ref{Eq:qdot}) constitute an evolution system for the fields $(n,T,u^\mu,\epsilon,\mathcal{Q}^\mu)$ which is first order in time and mixed first-order second-order in space (second-order spatial derivatives of the velocity field $u^\mu$ appear on the right-hand side of Eq.~(\ref{Eq:qdot})).
-In the companion paper~\cite{aGjSoS2024a} we analyzed the system when linearized about a global equilibrium configuration in Minkowski spacetime.
-We proved that for the choice
+Equations~(\ref{Eq:ndot}--\ref{Eq:qdot}) constitute an evolution system for the fields $(n,T,u^\mu,\epsilon,\mathcal{Q}^\mu)$ which is first order in time and mixed first and second order in space (second-order spatial derivatives of the velocity field $u^\mu$ appear on the right-hand side of Eq.~(\ref{Eq:qdot})).
+In the companion letter~\cite{aGjSoS2024a} we analyzed the system when linearized about a global equilibrium configuration in Minkowski spacetime and proved the following properties: \begin{enumerate} \item[(a)] It is strongly hyperbolic and causal provided $T$, $e$, $\eta$, $\kappa$ are strictly positive, satisfy the inequality~(\ref{Eq:FinalHypoCausalBound}) and